Lincoln Continental: 1998 facelift

 The ninth generation Continental featured seat-mounted side airbags and a power increase to 275 hp.
 Six-passenger seating was available via the no-charge option of a split-bench front seat and column shifter.
 Also available on the 1999 Continental was the "RESCU package" (Remote Emergency Satellite Cellular Unit) which included Global satellite positioning (similar to GM's "OnStar"), 3-channel HomeLink compatible garage door opener mounted in the driver's sun visor, voice-activated cellular telephone, and the Alpine audio system (which included a digital sound processor, subwoofer amplifier, and additional speakers).
 Optional features includes a 6-disc CD changer, heated front seats, and a tinted glass power sunroof with sliding shade.

-For model year 1999, Lincoln offered an optional Luxury Appearance Package" that included a wood-trimmed steering wheel and shift knob with two-tone seat trim and floor mats inside, and chrome alloy wheels and a revised grille up front.
+For the 1999 model year, Lincoln offered an optional Luxury Appearance Package that included a wood-trimmed steering wheel and shift knob with two-tone seat trim and floor mats inside, and chrome alloy wheels and a revised grille up front.
 Other available packages were the "Driver Select System" which included a semi-active suspension, selectable ride control, steering wheel-mounted controls for the audio and climate systems, automatic day/night outside mirrors, the "Memory Profile System" that recalled power steering assist and ride control settings for two drivers, and the "Personal Security Package" which included special run-flat tires mounted on polished alloy wheels, low tire pressure alert system, and universal garage door opener.

 Between the 2000 and 2002 model years, changes to the Continental remained minor as production of the model neared its end.
-In 2000, child seat-anchor brackets, emergency trunk release, and a "Belt Minder" system became.
+In the year 2000, child seat-anchor brackets, emergency trunk release, and a "Belt Minder" system became available.
 In 2001, the universal garage door opener became standard.
 A new Vehicle Communication System (VCS) featuring hands-free voice activated phone, Safety and Security Services (SOS), information services, and route guidance assistance was optional for 2002.